HariSekhon/Knowledge-Base/README.md

 Star and watch for updates.

-This repo focuses on advanced knowledge, tips & tricks, performance, troubleshooting, debugging & fixes.
+This repo focuses on advanced knowledge, tips & tricks, performance tuning, troubleshooting, debugging & fixes.

 Much more advanced knowledge is captured in code and code comments.
 References to my major [GitHub Repos](https://github.com/HariSekhon?tab=repositories&q=&type=&language=&sort=stargazers) are provided